hzobrist/TheResistance/README.md

 ## The Vision code is contained in publisher/src/fieldTalker.cpp

-#### In order to use this code, you will need to install ROS and OpenCV.
+#### The best approach to reusing this code would be to install ROS and OpenCV, and then go through various tutorials.
-..1.
-The best approach to reusing this code would be to follow the directions on the class wiki <a href="http://rwbclasses.groups.et.byu.net/doku.php?id=robot_soccer:ros">How to Install ROS</a> and <a href="http://rwbclasses.groups.et.byu.net/doku.php?id=robot_soccer:vision">How to Install OpenCV</a>.
+  * Follow the directions on the class wiki <a href="http://rwbclasses.groups.et.byu.net/doku.php?id=robot_soccer:ros">How to Install ROS</a> and <a href="http://rwbclasses.groups.et.byu.net/doku.php?id=robot_soccer:vision">How to Install OpenCV</a>.

-..2.
-Follow the various tutorials for using ROS topics, messages, services, and publishers and subscribers on the ROS website <a href="http://wiki.ros.org/roscpp/Overview/Publishers%20and%20Subscribers">Publishers and Subscribers</a>.
+  * Follow the various tutorials for using ROS topics, messages, services, and publishers and subscribers on the ROS website <a href="http://wiki.ros.org/roscpp/Overview/Publishers%20and%20Subscribers">Publishers and Subscribers</a>.

-..3.
-Follow the various tutorials for OpenCV as suggested in the class wiki page for vision.
+  * Follow the various tutorials for OpenCV as suggested in the class wiki page for vision.